ShaharM7/JsonValidation/README.md

       (Handle with that by regex expression in json schema)
     * What is happens when field is empty ?
       (Handle with that by definition of: "nonEmptyString")
+    * What if the fields dependent on each other ?
+      (Handle with that by if else then key word)

 * Each person must belong to family.
 Each family member must exist as a person.
 We can handle with that by